P L A C E S / C I T Y G U I D E S

 Porteño is a fun, casual and boisterous Argentinian-style steakhouse.

-Having quickly established itself as one of Sydney’s hottest casual dining spots, this is the second venture of Sydney chef duo Ben Milgate and Elviz Abrahanowicz (of Bodega restaurant acclaim), the friendly tattoo-wearing, rock-star look-a-like chefs who tend to the piping hot wood-fired grills as the stylish wait staff work the room.
-Order copious amounts of their sharing-style plates, including the rich and hearty wood-fired brussels sprouts; barbecued calamari legs wrapped around pickled green tomato with citrus and olive oil; or the cured kingfish ceviche with sweet potato crisps and tender and sweet corn.
+Having quickly established itself as one of Sydney’s hottest casual dining spots, Porteño is the second venture of friendly tattoo-wearing, rock-star look-a-like Sydney chefs Ben Milgate and Elviz Abrahanowicz (of Bodega restaurant acclaim) which showcases wood-fired, Argentinian-inspired cuisine.
+Order copious amounts of their sharing-style plates, including the rich and hearty wood-fired Brussels sprouts; barbecued calamari legs wrapped around pickled green tomato with citrus and olive oil; or the cured kingfish ceviche with sweet potato crisps and tender and sweet corn.
 The main draw card, however, is the sumptuous menu of roasted meats which are cooked over an authentic asador (a traditional Argentine wood-fired oven), where crispy suckling pig and Suffolk lamb shin are prepared to perfection.
-Porteno is a meat-lovers dream and an unmissable dining experience in Sydney. $$
+Porteño is a meat-lovers dream and an unmissable dining experience in Sydney. $$

 porteno.com.au | +61 2 8399 1440